DayZedAndConfused762/Y.A.A.C/doc/guides.md

 # Y.A.A.C - Guides

-This is a list of guides.
-This list is not yet sorted.
+This is a list of guides and helpful information.

 <!-- ------------------------------ Intro End ------------------------------ -->